 Many graduates have set up their own private practice, while remaining in personal therapy and supervision.
 Some become psychoanalysts who remain in personal analysis and additionally make a scholarly contribution to teaching, training and research.

-Closely connected to its clinical basis, psychoanalysis contributes importantly to our understanding of contemporary culture concerns – informing our response to supposed normality, to the psychopathology of everyday life and of mental disorder, to deviancy and violence.
+Psychoanalysis contributes importantly to our understanding of contemporary cultural concerns such as our presuppositions and prejudices concerning the normal and the pathological, deviancy and violence.
 Many of its concepts inform diverse fields of academic and artistic enquiry and endeavour including law and criminology, sociology, anthropology, psychology, psychiatry, philosophy, literature, the visual arts and their critique.

 The course is delivered in 13 modules: